-Michigan Wolverines quarterback Devin Gardner was named the Manning Award Player of the Week for his performance against Northwestern.
+Michigan Wolverines junior quarterback Devin Gardner was named the Manning Award Player of the Week on Thursday for his performance in Michigan's 38-31 overtime win over Northwestern on Nov.
+10.

 In just his second career start, filling in for injured Denard Robinson, Gardner went 16-for-29 for 286 yards with two touchdowns and ran nine times for 47 yards and two touchdowns.
 Earlier he was named the Big Ten Co-Offensive Player of the Week along with Wisconsin running back Montee Ball.